tymothykiogora/Pizza-Restaurant/readme.md

 Description

 This is a good website where you can order a pizza at the comfort of your office or house and get it delivered to you.
 You will have to choose the size, specify any additional topping and indicate your location.
-You can choose to pay at cekout or pay during delivery.
+You can choose to pay at checkout or pay during delivery.

 Usage Requirements
 you must have internet connection to use the webapp